CortexFoundation/tech-doc/cvm/mxnet/mxnet.md

 ## Future work

-enhancing privacy, accuracy, and efficency.
+Enhancing privacy, accuracy, and efficiency.
 Mobile/edge computing realization is also one of our goals.